priontu/Atari_Pong_Gameplay_with_Reinforcement_Learning_using_TF_Agents/README.md

 ![myAgentPlays-7](https://user-images.githubusercontent.com/61733487/208229643-b8eeedd7-ae45-43e4-803a-399af94e5654.gif)

-The agent learned some new things -- now it knows it needs to shoot the enemy bats and kill them in order to gain points, but it hasn't yet learned how to stay slive by evading the enemy fire.
+The agent is still learning new things, but it has learned a way to beat the player consistently.

 Agent's Gameplay after training (over 300,000 iterations):